adopted-ember-addons/ember-data-factory-guy/README.md

 **Support for fixture adapter is currently kinda broken.**

-*Version 0.9.0 expects you to no longer use store.makeFixture explicitly in your tests but rather use the testHelper.make from FactoryGuyTestHelperMixin instead.
-If this is not the case, just add a FactoryGuy.setStore(store) somewhere in your code before you start making fixtures.*
+Version 0.9.0 expects you to no longer use store.makeFixture explicitly in your tests but rather use the testHelper.make from FactoryGuyTestHelperMixin instead.
+If your not doing this already, add a FactoryGuy.setStore(store) somewhere in your code before you start making fixtures.

 ## Using with Ember Cli